vkola-lab/vkola-lab.github.io/_pages/home.md

 Specifically, we are interested in the following questions that have clinical relevance:

-1. **Neurodegeneration** -- How can we develop software frameworks that can assist dementia screening in various real-world settings?
+1. **Neurodegeneration** -- How can we develop software frameworks that can assist neurology practitioners in various real-world settings?
 2. **Digital pathology** -- How can we build clinical-grade software tools to complement the pathologist workflow?

 We are also interested in the following frameworks that have computational relevance:

+1. **Multimodal learning** -- Efficient design of generalist AI models that can process multiple modalities of data.
-1. **Domain generalization** -- Development of neural networks that can generalize well across multiple data cohorts
+2. **Domain generalization** -- Development of neural networks that can generalize well across multiple data cohorts
-2. **Representation learning** -- Construction of efficient neural models on high resolution data to process local and contextual information
+3. **Representation learning** -- Construction of efficient neural models on high resolution data to process local and contextual information

 ### Joining our laboratory
 We form small teams comprising individuals with complementary expertise and work persistently to build comprehensive solutions.